 UPPER GRADES CHALLENGE: Feathers up Close (Grades 5-6)

 Objective: To examine closely and record observations of feather structure.

 After drawing a flight feather and labeling the parts in the above activity, have older students separate the barbs and examine them with a magnifying lens to see the barbules, or, if available, with a microscope to see the barbicels (tiny hooks and bumps on the barbules).
 On a Feather Sketch sheet, have them draw a barb as seen through the lens or microscope.
 Now have them pick a downy feather to examine.
 Compare and if possible draw the barbs on a downy feather.
 Compare several of each type of feather.
 How are the barbs different from those on a flight feather?
 What are some questions they have about feathers based on their observations?

-Materials: flight, downy, and contour feathers; Parts of a Feather diagram; paper, journals, or Feather Sketch sheets, pencils, magnifying lenses; optional: microscope.
+Materials: flight, downy, and contour feathers; Parts of a Feather diagram; journals or clipboard and paper or Feather Sketch sheets, pencils, magnifying lenses; optional: microscope.

 Objective: To make observations about the structure of a bird’s wing and model its function.